oktaytuncay/Kubernetes/kubernetes.md

       - Small
 ```

-The `exists` operator will simply check if the label size exist on the nodes and we don't need the values section for that as it does not compare the values.
+The `exists` operator will simply check if the label size exists on the nodes and we don't need the values section for that as it does not compare the values.

 ```properties
 - matchExpressions: